 Certificates and Official Transcripts are awarded for free after the completion of a program.
 Duplicate certificates or transcripts are available for a fee.
-To obtain a copy of an official transcript or program certificate, students must complete an Official Transcript/Certificate Request form available on the Student Records page at emilygriffith.edu/student-records/.
+To obtain a hard copy of an official transcript or program certificate, students must complete an Official Transcript/Certificate Request form available on the Student Records page at emilygriffith.edu/student-records/.
+Payment must be made at the Treasury before the request can be processed.

-GED and Emily Griffith High School Transcripts
+GED® and Emily Griffith High School Transcripts

-The College does not provide GED diplomas or transcripts, or Emily Griffith High School transcripts.
-GED diplomas or transcripts are available from The GED Testing Service at ged.com or through the Colorado Department of Education website.
+The College does not provide GED® diplomas or transcripts, or Emily Griffith High School transcripts.
+All GED® records are held by the State of Colorado.
+Requests for a GED® diploma or transcript can be submitted through the GED® Testing Service at ged.com or through the Colorado Department of Education website.
 Emily Griffith High School transcripts are available by calling Emily Griffith High School directly at 720-423-4901.

-Enrollment Verification
+Enrollment Verification Letters